eclipse-langium/langium-website/hugo/content/guides/keywords-as-identifiers/_index.md

 ## Step 1: Modify the grammar to explicitly parse keywords as property values

-The __first step__ is to modify the grammar to explicitly parse keywords as property values:
+The __first step__ is to modify the grammar to explicitly parse keywords as property values.
 At the moment, the parser rule for introducing persons looks like this:

 ```langium